Infineon/training-modustoolbox-level3-bluetooth/Type2/README.md

 # ModusToolbox™ Software Training Level3 Bluetooth® Type2

 This is a class to teach how to use Bluetooth® Low Energy in ModusToolbox™ applications.
-The descriptions and exercises use a CYW20835 device but they apply to any Bluetooth® application in which the MCU supports the AIROC™ Bluetooth® SDK.
+The descriptions and exercises use a CYW20835 device but they apply to any AIROC™ Bluetooth® device with a single MCU.

 A partial list of development kits that are covered by the material in this class is: